sweede1/Disparities-in-Provision-Access-to-Healthcare-Worldwide-/README.md

 ##	What are the top 10 countries with the lowest proportion of the population using safely managed drinking-water services
 <img src= "https://github.com/sweede1/Disparities-in-Provision-Access-to-Healthcare-Worldwide-/blob/main/Lowest%20Access%20to%20Safe%20Water.png" alt= "Logo" width="800">
-Malawi
+1.Malawi
-Nepal
+2.Nepal
-Kiribati
+3.Kiribati
-Ethiopia
+4.Ethiopia
-Democratic Republic of Congo
+5.Democratic Republic of Congo

 ##	What are the top 10 countries with the highest proportion of the population using safely managed drinking-water services